 Communities of Practice

-Communities of Practice (CoP) at Skyline College are a new professional development opportunity to bring together small interdisciplinary teams of faculty, staff, and administrators (6-8) who will meet regularly throughout the academic year to discuss, strategize, address pedagogy or academia-related problem of mutual interest.
-The goal of each CoP will be to develop a workplan by October 2017 that outlines deliverables for the academic year.
-It is expected that each CoP will meet a minimum of once a month and present results of projects to the campus community on Flex Day, August 2018.
+Communities of Practice (CoP) at Skyline College are a professional development opportunity to bring together small interdisciplinary teams of faculty, staff, and administrators (6-8) who will meet regularly throughout the academic year to discuss, strategize, address pedagogy or academia-related problem of mutual interest.
+The goal of each CoP will be to develop a work plan by October 2018 that outlines deliverables for the academic year.
+It is expected that each CoP will meet a minimum of once a month and present results of projects to the campus community on Flex Day, August 2019.

 The topic areas for the communities of practices this year are: